Brandt's Weekly Newsletter

 Individualized Learning Pathway - Johns Hopkins Center for Talented Youth

 On Mondays - Wednesdays during the Individualized Learning Pathway (ILP) period, students who have qualified to participate in the Johns Hopkins Center for Talented Youth (CTY) programming engage in a wide array of math course offerings that address their specific strengths and interests.
 Johns Hopkins CTY believes in researching and advancing ways to identify and nurture academically talented learners.
 CTY furthers research, guides educators and families and inspires students from diverse communities and backgrounds to pursue their intellectual passions and create the world of tomorrow.
 This week, we would like to highlight one of the CTY courses offered to our Hoboken students this winter:

-Scratch Programming for Elementary Students
+CTY - Scratch Programming for Elementary School Students

 CTY students begin this course with an introduction to fundamental programming concepts alongside other young CTY students as they learn Scratch, a graphical programming language developed at MIT.
 Through this course they’ll learn how to create animations, computer games, and interactive projects using Scratch, and put their new skills to use developing a computer game to share with their CTY instructor and classmates.
 No previous programming skills are required for this course, but students should be comfortable using a computer and browser as well as managing files.
 We can’t wait to see what amazing projects our CTY students create with the Scratch program!

 As our recent fitness unit came to its conclusion, the students this week were evaluated for our second round of fitness testing consisting of the pacer, push-up test, and sit-up test.
 Everyone achieved the goal of completing more reps than the first round back in the beginning of the year!